diamond buying guide

 pear shaped diamond with uneven shoulders The picture to the left is a simulation of "uneven shoulders".
 The non-pointed end of the pear shaped diamond should have a nice round and gentle arc.
 In addition to "uneven shoulders", sometimes cutters, to increase the carat weight of the diamond "square off" or give a "rounded triangle" end to the pear-shaped diamond.
 High-shoulders and uneven shoulders decrease the value of the diamond and should be avoided.

 The "good news" is that both of these potential problems are visible to the naked eye.
 The "bad news" is that a diamond's certificate will not likely provide enough information to discern either of these problems when purchasing online.
-Which is why we always recommend only purchasing diamonds online from a store with an excellent return policy.
-Our two top recommended stores for online diamond purchases have excellent return policies:
+Which is why we always recommend only purchasing diamonds online from a store with an excellent return policy or online photos of the diamond you will purchase.
+With our top recommended stores for online diamond purchases both have excellent return policies and James Allen has diamond photos:

 Our minimum recommendations for buying Pear Shaped Diamonds are as follows (please remember these recommendations are opinion only, and your tastes may vary):